NASA Goddard’s On-orbit Servicing, Assembly, and Manufacturing 1 (OSAM-1) Solar Simulator Project

 “We looked at [xenon] arc lamp sources, but very quickly established that an array of smaller LED sources could deliver the best solution considering volume, mass and power constraints.

-G2V had an existing product line that could meet our needs, a firm understanding of what we desired, and the engineering expertise in-house to convincingly verify all technical requirements.”
+G2V had an existing solar simulator line that could meet our needs, a firm understanding of what we desired, and the engineering expertise in-house to convincingly verify all technical requirements.”

 “G2V is one of the companies that stood out as having the products and in-house systems engineering able to provide customized lighting solutions that could meet our requirements.”